khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 ### Element

-An element is the thing the design decision applies to, and may include its position and relationship to other elements or constraints.
+An element is what the design decision applies to, and may include its position and relationship to other elements or constraints.
 An element is always present in a [semantic](/product-foundations/design-tokens#semantic-design-tokens) and [contextual](/product-foundations/design-tokens#semantic-design-tokens) design token name.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-naming-element.svg" alt="Design tokens naming convention for element, includes element, position, and relationship" />

-- **Element:** Specific thing being addressed.
+- **Element:** What's being addressed.
 Examples are `background`, `border`, and `text`.
 - **Position:** Location of the element.
 Examples are `top`, `right`, or `outer`.
 - **Relationship:** Association to other elements or constraints.
 Examples are `to-edge`, `to-top`, and `gap`.